kyorohiro/hello_ymfm_wasm/README.md

 ## What this repository provides

 - YM2612 WebAssembly builds and JavaScript wrappers for browser-side use
-- a browser playground for trying YM2612 control from JavaScript
+- a browser playground for trying YM2612 control and live coding from JavaScript
 - a browser synth app for hands-on YM2612 sound design
 - a Genesis-oriented VGM analyzer for playback, inspection, and patch extraction